anton-nagornyi/anyit-act/packages/messaging/README.md

 **Public Properties**:
 - `messageId`: A unique identifier for the message.
-- `requestId`: An optional request identifier.
+- `traceId`: An optional trace identifier.
+Its value will be taken from the `reason` if not directly provided.
 - `createdAt`: Timestamp of message creation.
 - `reason`: An optional reason message.
 - `reasonId`: An optional reason message ID if for some reason providing of the whole message within the `reason` field